 The Iowa Teacher Quality Partnership (ITQP) Grant was a collaborative partnership that included the Iowa Department of Education, University of Northern Iowa, and Stanford Center for Assessment Leadership and Equity (SCALE).
-The ITQP was a $9 million award from the US Department of Education for the 2010-2015 years.
+The ITQP was a $9 million award from the U.S. Department of Education for 2010-2015.

 The mission of the Iowa Teacher Quality Partnership Grant was to increase the learning and achievement of Iowa PK-12 students by continuously developing more highly effective teachers from pre-service through the entire teaching career.
 At the University of Northern Iowa, this mission was carried out through the following goals that guided grant activities:

 - Emerging attributes of effective teaching will be examined, identified, and defined in preparation for integration into the pre-service teacher education program.